 A minority, but a handful are convinced Felix is an asshole for apparently acting "entitled" to Calhoun and neglecting Ralph before.
 Nevermind that he is never directly angry or spiteful at Calhoun for rejecting him, or that he immediately helps Ralph after he finally understands why he left - he never shows any hints of arrogance or "nice guy syndrome", only naivete.
 Some haters though claim that Felix only helps Ralph after he says that he would never go "turbo" again, as if expecting to have it exactly the way it was before.

 Another minority think of Calhoun as an abusive girlfriend.
-While it's true she hit Felix, the first time it was a Get Ahold Of Yourself Man slap to keep him from drowning himself, and the second time, it was to bait the Laffy Taffy and Felix had to talk her into doing it, which that she didn't want to; calling him a Nice Guy even.
+While it's true she hit Felix, the first time it was a Get Ahold Of Yourself Man slap to keep him from drowning himself, and the second time, it was to bait the Laffy Taffy and Felix had to talk her into doing it since she openly objected against it.
 Explained very well here.

 Fans also apparently like to portray Gene as a jealous creeper around Felix, even going as far as being manipulative and abusive.
 Because him being a dick to Ralph just wasn't enough.